How does the Tax Cuts and Jobs Act (H.R. 1) change how we save, pay and repay the cost of education?

 - At the Federal level, H.R.
 1 allows 529 college savings plans to expand its list of qualified expenses to include tuition up to $10,000 per year per beneficiary for elementary or secondary schools (including K-12 public, private or religious) (excluding home schooling) effective for distributions made after December 31, 2017.

-- At the State level, roughly 20 states and D.C. automatically update state legislation to align with this federal legislation effective January 1, 2017.
+- At the State level, roughly 20 states and D.C. automatically update state legislation to align with this federal legislation effective January 1, 2018.
+Even so, some of those roughly 20 states are announcing that state legislation is still required.
 As of publication of this article, the remaining states will need to take state legislative action to enable the expansion of 529 qualified distributions and, if applicable, state tax incentives.
 Otherwise, the 529 withdrawal for K-12 tuition may be considered a non-qualified distribution subject to state tax recapture of any state income tax deduction previously taken.
 As of publication of this article, certain states representatives have made public announcements that have highlighted this issue.
 Therefore your client should consult their tax advisor regarding their individual situation before making a withdrawal for K-12 tuition and before making a contribution which they intend to use for K-12 tuition.
 Also, contact your 529 plan provider, review your 529 plan provider's website and read your 529 plan’s disclosure statements for announcements related to this update.

 529s Can Rollover to ABLE

 - ABLE accounts are tax-advantaged savings accounts for certain individuals with disabilities and their families.
 From December 26, 2017 through the end of 2025, assets in 529s are permitted to roll over to an ABLE account as long as that account is owned by the designated beneficiary or a member of his or her family.
 Amount rolled over would could towards the annual contribution limit of the ABLE account.